xquery/rxq/README.md

 };
 ```

-The `ex1:get-address($id)` function has 3 RESTXQ annotations defined;
+The `addr:get-address($id)` function has defined 3 RESTXQ annotations;

 * _%rxq:GET_: indicates to select when HTTP REQUEST uses GET method
 * _%rxq:path('/address/id/(.*)')_: maps the url /address/id/(.*) to this function, note the usage of regex matching group to capture `$id`
 * _%rxq:produces('text/html')_: the output of this function, when returned by HTTP RESPONSE will have a content type of 'text/html'.

-The `ex1:get-address()` function is invoked when there is an HTTP GET Request on URL /address/id/(.*).
+The `addr:get-address()` function is invoked when there is an HTTP GET Request on URL /address/id/(.*).

 The routing 'magic' is taken care of by [src/xquery/rxq-rewriter.xqy](https://github.com/xquery/rxq/blob/master/src/xquery/rxq-rewriter.xqy) (which you attach to MarkLogic appserver).
 The `%rxq:GET` annotation specifies the HTTP method and the `%rxq:path` annotation value specifies the concrete URL.

-The value for the `ex1:get-address` function's `$id` variable is taken from the first regex capture group in the url as specified by %rxq:path.
+The value for the `addr:get-address` function's `$id` variable is taken from the first regex capture group in the url as specified by %rxq:path.
 This $id value can then be used by some search to lookup the address.

 RXQ supports four RESTXQ annotations at this time;